Cauchy Random Features for Operator Learning in Sobolev Space: Conclusion

 \section{Conclusion}

 We propose a random feature method for learning nonlinear Lipschitz operators related to PDE.
 We provide a detailed error analysis for our proposed method with Cauchy random features.
 The theory suggests that the generalization error decays as a rate of $1/\sqrt{N}$, where $N$ is the number of random features.
 The results hold for both Gaussian and Cauchy distributions.
-Numerical experiments show that the random feature method not only reduces the training time significantly, but also matches or outperforms kernel method and neural network methods in benchmark 2D PDE examples.
+Numerical experiments show that the random feature method not only enjoys the easy and fast implementation, but also matches or outperforms kernel method and neural network methods in benchmark 2D PDE examples.
 In addition, the theoretical and computational analysis shows the benefits of randomization.
 The use of Cauchy features supports the application to PDE.
 These methods may also be applicable to the recent multi-operator learning approaches, for example, the transformer based models \cite{liu2024prose, sun2024towards, liu2024prosefd,liu2025bcat, cao2024vicon} or DeepONet based approaches \cite{zhang2024deeponet}.
 Future work could explore other heavy tail random features and noisy data.